DeclanChidlow/vale.rocks/src/posts/ai-terminology.md

 'Artificial General Intelligence' and 'Artificial Superintelligence' are popular terms for describing advanced AI systems, but everyone seems to have different criteria.

 The [AI effect](https://en.wikipedia.org/wiki/AI_effect) is alive and well.
 If you showed someone in the 1950s our current technology and an LLM, they'd probably take it as full computer intelligence.
-It'd probably be hard to convince them it isn't, even when presenting them with details.
+It'd likely be difficult to convince them otherwise, even when presenting them with details.
 Does this make our current AI AGI/ASI?

 Maybe?
 There is no real widely agreed upon definition.
 One person's AGI is another person's GPT-3.
 ISO/IEC 22989 defines it as a 'type of AI system that addresses a broad range of tasks with a satisfactory level of performance', following it up with the note that 'AGI is often used in a stronger sense, meaning systems that not only can perform a wide variety of tasks, but all tasks that a human can perform.'.